w3c/wcag/README.md

 WCAG 2.0 was maintained in a different file structure than subsequent versions of WCAG.
 Source files for WCAG 2.0 are in the wcag20 folder and exists primarily for archival purposes.
 Do not edit content in that folder.

-Content for WCAG 2.1 and later is organized accordign to the file structure below.
+Content for WCAG 2.1 and later is organized according to the file structure below.
 The WCAG repository contains source and auxiliary files for WCAG 2, Understanding WCAG 2, and eventually techniques.
 It also contains auxiliary files that support automated formatting of the document.
 To facilitate multi-party editing, each success criterion is in a separate file, consisting of a HTML fragment that can be included into the main guidelines.
 Key files include:

 * guidelines/index.html - the main guidelines file
 * guidelines/sc/<version>/*.html - files for each success criterion